Jerry Parker Discusses Avoiding Another Lost Decade in Managed Futures

 skip to 10:22 in the audio below

-Jerry: “Each individual position is kind of inconsequential most of the time and so if it does have a big drawdown, it doesn’t really devastate your portfolio.
+Parker: “Each individual position is kind of inconsequential most of the time and so if it does have a big drawdown, it doesn’t really devastate your portfolio.
 So, you have a better chance of kind of sticking with the traditional trend following formula the more markets you trade.”

-Jeff: “Right.
+Malec: “Right.
 A few things to unpack there.
 It’s almost like traditional CTAs, who are just doing the indexes are short dispersion and long correlation inside the index, right?
 They’re inadvertently taking on that trade of that there’s not going to be any outlier moves in the underlying securities, that it’s just going to be highly correlated, moving at the same time.
 So, you’re saying that wasn’t a conscious effort to be like, I want to be long dispersion and get these names.
 It was just more of like, ‘Hey, I want as much diversification as possible.
 Where can I find it?
 Here’s 5,000 listed equities, that’d be a good place to start.’”

-Jerry: “That’s right.
+Parker: “That’s right.
 And, of course a part of that too is the short part.
 You want to have some decent shorts as well.
 I would say that a lot of times, including now, the stock trade is long.
 It’s all the indices are pretty heavily correlated, and they’re going up.
 Probably hard to have a short index position now.
 But you can definitely find short positions in the stocks.
 And it’s multiple, multiple different trends going on in different companies and industries and company sizes.”

 Hunting for Outliers